ssh88/FeatureFlags/README.md

 The feature flag manager is responsible for retrieving values in a given priority order which is as follows:

  - 1. First checks local cache (UserDefaults), as we may have updated a value using the debug menu.
 If one is found it takes priority.
  - 2. If there is no local value, we try to use the remote value.
-In this example it would fetch the value from Firebase.
+In this example, it would fetch the value from Firebase.
  - 3. If the remote value can not be found - may be due to no connection, this is the first launch, or there is no remote value for this key - we use the JSON config file as the fallback.

 This is illustrated in the below flow diagram.